YSSF934/Interest-Rates-Project/README.md

 <img src="Images/cardutil.png" width="80%" />

-Higher rates shown (above) across all debt/income ratios as bank card utilization(total credit/totaldebt) increases
+Higher rates shown (above) across all debt/income ratios as bank card utilization(total credit/totaldebt) increases:

-Another surprise finding was that owning a home did not result in better borrower rates and for some credit grades the borrower rate was even higher ( D borrower and below)
+Another surprise finding was that owning a home did not result in better borrower rates and for some credit grades the borrower rate was even higher ( D borrower and below):

 <img src="Images/homeowner.png" width="50%" />